 Only official letterheaded paper produced by Central Printing Services may be used for University correspondence.
 All letterheads should be locked securely at all times.
-Supplies may be obtained from the local administrators who will be able to provide you with a template and advise on how to order paper should you need to order a larger quantity.
+Contact your local Institute or Department manager if you need a letterhead, please also explain why.

 It is inevitable that at certain times staff, students and visitors will find themselves working alone and/or out of hours.
 This may be because of the time of day or year, e.g. out of term time; the location of the work, e.g. an individual office, a remote building or location or off campus; or the nature of the work, e.g. maintenance, horticulture or security.